TheZetner/faerun/characters/rastus/Relationships.md

 [[Theomas]]
-Somewhat antagonistic.
+Somewhat antagonistic
-Hasn't taken well to
+Hasn't taken well to the light jests from Rastus

 #rastus/relationships